 I am generally not in favour of breastfeeding lying down in bed as I think it can make it harder for the baby to latch on correctly and both of you will often fall asleep in mid feed which means he may end up having a snack rather than a full meal.
 There is also the safety issue to be considered and the current advice recommends that it is safer not to have your baby sleeping in bed with you.

 This involves holding your baby under your arm rather than laying him across your body.
 Mothers are often recommended to do this if they are getting sore nipples or having problems latching the baby on, but I think both of these problems can be resolved more easily just using my shape and shove’ method.
-It does however work very well for twins when you want to feed them simultaneously.
+It does however work very well for feeding multiples when you want to feed them simultaneously.